xbeat/Machine-Learning/README.md

 Understanding Overfitting in CNNs

 Overfitting occurs when a Convolutional Neural Network (CNN) learns the training data too well, including noise and outliers, leading to poor generalization on unseen data.
 This phenomenon is particularly common in complex models with limited training data.

+## Ordinal Regression Analysis in Python

+Ordinal Regression in Python

+Ordinal regression is a statistical method used when the dependent variable is ordinal, meaning it has categories with a natural order.
+This type of regression is crucial for analyzing data where the outcome has a clear ranking but the distances between categories may not be equal.
+In this presentation, we'll explore different approaches to ordinal regression using Python, focusing on practical implementations and real-world applications.

 ## Modeling Viral App Feature Adoption Using Python